 Assuming you’re in the UK, the United Kingdom should be selected by default.

 On the next page, you’ll be prompted to complete your Business information and accounts.

-Your Google Ads account should already be linked to Merchant Center but you may need to link your Google My Business account and you’ll also want to add your Business information and you can add a business logo if you want.
+Your Google Ads account should already be linked to Merchant Center but you may need to link your Google Business Profile account and you’ll also want to add your Business information and you can add a business logo if you want.